 It's an honor that my own life has been impacted by these two.
 My story above is among the many shared by others in the book, One Letter at a Time by Dick and Rick Hoyt and my friend, Todd Civin.

 Books on the Hoyts available on Amazon.
 As an Amazon Associate I will earn a small commission for your purchase at no additional cost to you.
+I am among the contributors in this book, One Letter at a Time by Rick and Dick Hoyt, with Todd Civin.
+Its a story every runner should read.

 An additional source here for One Letter at a Time and other book offerings.